hlship/cli-tools/doc/dispatch.md

 The namespace `net.lewiship.cli-tools.builtins` is always prefixed to the provided list; this provides the tool-level `help` command.

-The namespaces provide the top-level commands, but you may also specify _groups_.

-Groups are containers of sub-commands, and may themselves contain sub-groups.
+You may also specify groups; groups are containers of sub-commands, and may themselves contain sub-groups.

 Groups serve two purposes: